Find a module for your robot

 Add a local module

-To add a local module on your robot:
+To add a local module on your machine, first add its module, then the component or service it implements:

-Enter a Name for this instance of your modular resource.
+Enter a Name for this instance of your module.

-Enter the module’s executable path.
-This path must be the absolute path to the executable on your robot’s filesystem.
+Enter the module’s Executable path.
+This path must be the absolute path on your machine’s filesystem to either:

-Then, click the Add module button, and click Save config.
+Then, click the Create button, and click Save in the upper right corner to save your config.

 This example shows the configuration for adding a CSI camera as a local module.